ianmilligan1/Aarhus-Netlab/README.md

-# Aarhus-Netlab
-NetLab Meeting, 22 September 2015, Aarhus University (Denmark)
+# NetLab Meeting, 22 September 2015, Aarhus University (Denmark)

 ![Virtual Machine with Gephi running](https://raw.githubusercontent.com/ianmilligan1/Aarhus-Netlab/master/Gephi-VM-In-Action.png)
+_Figure 1: Virtual Machine with Gephi running_

 I was invited to speak to the Danish [NetLab](http://netlab.dk/) about historians and web archives.
 The presentation includes:
 - why I think historians need to use web archives;